Shield Guard Home Inspections Performs Level 2 Chimney Inspections

 The Importance of Fireplace and Chimney Inspections:

-The chimney technician will look for defects within the chimney such as: cracks, breaks and splits, missing or deteriorated mortar joints, the fire box, glass/doors, screens, grate, lintel, smoke shelf, damper operation and condition, smoke chamber and more.
+The chimney technician will look for defects within the chimney such as cracks, breaks, and splits, missing or deteriorated mortar joints, the firebox, glass/doors, screens, grate, lintel, smoke shelf, damper operation and condition, smoke chamber and more.
 A chimney inspection does not just entail the condition of the chimney liner.
 Your chimney inspector will look for nesting of critters, birds, foliage and other vermin that will block your chimney and may contribute to a fire hazard.
-Lighting a fire while a blockage from dry foliage and or other nesting materials are present creates a hazardous condition.
+Lighting a fire while a blockage from dry foliage and or other nesting materials is present creates a hazardous condition.

 Another major issue is the presence of creosote buildup.
 Creosote is a chemical compound that sticks to the inner walls of the chimney flue and is highly flammable.
-Professional grade cleaning equipment can clear your chimney flue of creosote therefore reducing a fire hazard.
-A chimney inspection will inform you of the level of creosote buildup within your chimney walls.
+Professional grade cleaning equipment can clear your chimney flue of creosote, therefore, reducing a fire hazard.
+A chimney inspection will inform you of creosote buildup within your chimney walls.

 Finally, some home insurance companies will require a chimney inspection – you may want to call your local insurance provider to check if this is the case.
 Providing the chimney inspection paperwork may be crucial for insurance coverage.

 The inspector will visually inspect the exterior chimney chase for deficiencies.
 This includes deteriorated mortar joints, deteriorated block or brick, the presence of a cap, evidence of water intrusion and signs of structural defects.